MATH250 Partial Differential Equations and Models

 • The external and internal examiner jointly prepare the exam questions and the correction manual.
 The external examiner reviews the internal examiner's examination results by correcting a random sample of candidate's exams as a calibration according to the Department's guidelines for examination markings.

 • Lectures: 4 hours per week.
-Calculation exercises: 2 hours per week.
-Python/MATLAB exercises: 2 hours per week.
+Exercise sessions: 2 hours per week.
+Programming exercise sessions: 2 hours every other week.

 • Special requirements in Science